Police race to find gunman responsible for killing UnitedHealthcare CEO. Here’s what we know

 The words “deny,” “defend” and “depose” were found on the shell casings discovered at the scene of the shooting, ABC News reported, citing police sources.

-CNN has reached out to the New York Police Department, who declined to comment.
+CNN has reached out to the New York Police Department, which declined to comment.

 Here’s what we know about the killing, reports of threats against company executives and the ongoing investigation: